Woodland Hills, Los Angeles: History

 Victor Girard Kleinberger bought 2,886 acre in the area from Chandler's group and founded the town of Girard in 1922.
 He sought to attract residents and businesses by developing an infrastructure, advertising in newspapers, and planting 120,000 trees.
 His 300 pepper trees, forming a canopy over Canoga Avenue between Ventura Boulevard and Saltillo Street, became Los Angeles Historic-Cultural Monument #93 in 1972. c.
 1939 the area was described as "A small business district on Ventura Boulevard at Topanga Canyon Junction.
 The population is scattered, being found mostly throughout the surrounding agricultural country."
 The community of Girard was eventually incorporated into Los Angeles, and in 1945, it became known as Woodland Hills.
 Reference to the founding of Girard is part of the story arc in the first season of Perry Mason (2020).

 Geography

-Woodland Hills is located in the southwestern region of the San Fernando Valley.
-Situated to the north is West Hills, Canoga Park, and Winnetka, to the east is Tarzana, to the south is the Santa Monica Mountains, and to the west is Calabasas.
+Woodland Hills is in the southwestern region of the San Fernando Valley neighborhoods of Los Angeles.
+To the north are West Hills, Canoga Park, and Winnetka; to the east is Tarzana; to the south are the Santa Monica Mountains; and to the west are the cities of Calabasas and Hidden Hills.

-Running east–west through the community is U.S. Route 101 (the Ventura Freeway) and also Ventura Boulevard, the San Fernando Valley's main thoroughfare, whose western terminus is at Valley Circle Boulevard in Woodland Hills.
+Running east–west through the community are U.S. Route 101 (the Ventura Freeway) and Ventura Boulevard, the Valley's main thoroughfare, whose western terminus is at Valley Circle Boulevard in Woodland Hills.